overte-org/overte-docs-sphinx/docs/source/host/start-hosting.rst

 Overview of Hosting
 ----------------------------

-Vircadia's hosting interface consists of the following components that work together to create an immersive VR experience for your visitors:
+Overte's hosting interface consists of the following components that work together to create an immersive VR experience for your visitors:

 * The *Domain server* is a virtual world that gives you a space to build content in.
 * A *domain* is a server in the metaverse.
 Each domain is assigned a unique ID to identify it.
-You can connect your domain to the Vircadia Metaverse Server by logging into your account on the Vircadia website.
+You can connect your domain to the Overte Metaverse Server by logging into your account on the Overte website.
 * A *place* is a registered location in the metaverse.
 A place is connected to a domain; you can create multiple places per domain.
 * A *server* hosts a domain, and processes incoming network requests for the domain.
 The server for your domain is either a physical computer or a cloud-hosted server such as one provided by DigitalOcean, Linode, AWS, and so on.
 * A *content set* is the content that you've added to your world.